mcfly-io/generator-mcfly/README.md

 yo angular-famous-ionic:module modulename --skip-route
 ```

-In this case this will only produces:
+In this case this will only produce:
 * `client/scripts/modulename/index.js`

 ### Controller